This set of Genetic Engineering online test focuses on “Cloning the cDNA and Specialized Libraries – 2”.

 d) Driver alone

-Explanation: Our sequence of interest is present in tracer.
-So if it hybridizes with driver, it means that the sequence is present is it also and thus it is not required by us.
+Explanation: Our sequence of interest is present in the tracer.
+So if it hybridizes with a driver, it means that the sequence is present is it also and thus it is not required by us.
 Hence, either tracer-tracer hybrids or single stranded tracers are required.

 8. Which of the statement holds true?

-Explanation: The tracer is treated with enzyme which generates compatible ends and the driver is treated to generate incompatible ends.
+Explanation: The tracer is treated with an enzyme which generates compatible ends and the driver is treated to generate incompatible ends.
 It is done so because then driver-driver or driver-tracer hybrids won’t form.
 Only tracer-tracer hybrids would form.

 9. If physical methods are used, tracer is amplified and is labelled with biotin.
-Is the given statement true or false?

 Explanation: In the case of physical removal methods, the driver is amplified and is labelled with biotin.
 After hybridization between tracer and driver, streptavidin is added and it attaches to biotin.
 Methods such as phenol extraction are used in order to remove streptavidin and sequences attached to it.
 Thus, tracer sequences which are not attached to driver remain in the aqueous phase only.